Diagnosing and Preventing Instabilities in Recurrent Video Processing: Introduction

 \subsection{Contributions}

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item We identify and characterize a serious vulnerability affecting recurrent networks for video processing: they can be unstable at inference time and fail catastrophically on long video sequences. \item To test stability, we introduce a fast and reliable diagnostic tool that produces adversarial input sequences optimized to trigger instabilities, and that can be interpreted as spatio-temporal receptive fields. \item We investigate two approaches to enforce the stability of recurrent video processing networks: constraining the spectral norm or constraining the stable rank of their convolutional layers. \item We extend a recently proposed weight normalization scheme called Stable Rank Normalization (SRN)~\cite{sanyal2020stable} that simultaneously constrains the spectral norm and the stable rank of any linear mapping, to convolutional layers.
-We call it Stable Rank Normalization of the Layer (SRNL)---as opposed to stable rank normalization applied to the convolutional kernel. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item We identify a serious vulnerability affecting RNNs for video processing: they can be unstable at inference time and fail catastrophically on long video sequences. \item To test stability, we introduce a fast and reliable diagnostic tool that produces input sequences optimized to trigger instabilities, and that can be interpreted as temporal receptive fields. \item We investigate two approaches to enforce the stability of recurrent video processing networks: constraining the spectral norm or constraining the stable rank of their convolutional layers. \item We extend a recently proposed weight normalization scheme called Stable Rank Normalization (SRN)~\cite{sanyal2020stable} that simultaneously constrains the spectral norm and the stable rank of any linear mapping, to convolutional layers.
+We call it Stable Rank Normalization for \emph{Convolutional layers} (SRN-C)---as opposed to stable rank normalization applied to the \emph{convolutional kernel}. \end{itemize}